Glen Ridge High School: Athletics

 The boys' basketball team won the Group I state championship in 1944 (against Dumont High School in the finals of the playoffs), 1958 (vs. Dunellen High School) and 1988 (vs. Burlington Township High School).
-The 1944 team won the Group I title before a crowd of 1,200 at the Elizabeth Armory with a 41-40 victory against Dumont in the championship game.
-The 1958 team defeated Dunellen by a score of 80-68 in the finals to win the Group I title.
-In 1988, the team finished at 24-3 after defeating Burlington Township 59-58 in the Group I finals played at Rider College.
+The 1944 team won the Group I title before a crowd of 1,200 at the Elizabeth Armory with a 41–40 victory against Dumont in the championship game.
+The 1958 team defeated Dunellen by a score of 80–68 in the finals to win the Group I title.
+In 1988, the team finished at 24-3 after defeating Burlington Township 59–58 in the Group I finals played at Rider College.

-The baseball team won the Group I state championship in 1975 (defeating runner-up Manville High School in the tournament final), 1981 (vs. Kingsway Regional High School), 1983 (vs. Burlington Township High School), 1988 (vs. Penns Grove High School) and 1993 (vs. Audubon High School).
-The program's five state titles is tied for eighth-most state wide.
+The baseball team won the North II Group I sectional title in 1959, 1961, 1963, 1964 and 1969.
+The team won the Group I state championship in 1975 (defeating runner-up Manville High School in the tournament final), 1981 (vs. Kingsway Regional High School), 1983 (vs. Burlington Township High School), 1988 (vs. Penns Grove High School) and 1993 (vs. Audubon High School).
+The program's five state titles is tied for 10th-most statewide.

 The football team won the NJSIAA North II Group I state sectional championships in 1977, 1980 and 1982.

 The boys tennis team won the Group I state championship in 1978 (against runner-up Penns Grove High School by 4 1/2-1/2 in the final match of the tournament) and 1979 (opponent not specified).

 The girls' soccer team won the Group I state championships in 2001 (defeating Pennsville High School in the tournament final), in 2012 (vs. Shore Regional High School) and 2013 (as co-champion with Shore Regional).
-In 2007, the team won the North II, Group I state sectional championship with a 3-1 win over second-seeded North Arlington High School in the tournament final.
+In 2007, the team won the North II, Group I state sectional championship with a 3–1 win over second-seeded North Arlington High School in the tournament final.

 The girls tennis team won the Group I state championship in 2009 (against Point Pleasant Beach High School in the final match of the tournament) and 2013 (vs. Pennsville Memorial High School).

-The Verona / Glen Ridge co-op ice hockey team won the McMullen Cup in 2009 and the McInnis Cup in 2016.

 The girls' lacrosse team won the Group I state championship in both 2011 and 2012, defeating Pingry School both years in the tournament final.

 The boys' lacrosse team defeated Mountain Lakes High School to win the Group I state championship in 2011.

-The boys soccer team won the Group I state title in 2019, defeating runner-up Bound Brook High School by a score of 2-1 in the tournament championship game, the program's first finals appearance.
+The boys soccer team won the Group I state title in 2019, defeating runner-up Bound Brook High School by a score of 2–1 in the tournament championship game, the program's first finals appearance.